The Kentik APIs, which enable programmatic control of Kentik Detect, are covered in the following topics:

 - An example of the JSON object that is returned from each of the V5 APIs is illustrated in the topics covering those APIs (see V5 Admin APIs and V5 Query API).

-- For a description of the KDE main table columns corresponding to the JSON name:value pairs used by the V5 APIs, see Main Table Schema.
+- For a description of the portal dimensions (and underlying KDE main table columns) corresponding to the JSON name:value pairs used by the V5 APIs, see Dimension Reference.